avenky72/ML_Projects/README.md

-# ML_Projects
+# My Machine Learning Projects
-Collection of ML projects from scratch
+Collection of ML projects from scratch that I've worked on

+Linear